yaoyangdi/yaoyangdi/README.md

 👋 Hi, I'm Steven

+👨 A motivated learner that faces challenges and overcome obstacles with courage

-😺 A final year Computer Science undergraduate @MonashUni
+😺 Currently as a final-year Computer Science undergraduate @Monash Uni

 🌱 I am currently learning full stack development and DevOps

+🙌 I have gained some basic understanding on the front end and am now moving deeper into the back end

 <img src="assets/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f645765734263544c61766b5a754733354d492f67697068792e676966.gif" alt="img" style="zoom: 150%;" />